zouyanjian/corda/docs/source/vault.rst

 The vault contains data extracted from the ledger that is considered relevant to the node’s owner, stored in a relational model that can be easily queried and worked with.

-The vault keeps track of both unconsumed and consumed states:
+The vault keeps track of unconsumed, consumed and observed states:

  * Unconsumed (or unspent) states represent fungible states available for spending (including spend-to-self transactions) and linear states available for evolution (eg. in response to a lifecycle event on a deal) or transfer to another party.
- * Consumed (or spent) states represent ledger immutable state for the purpose of transaction reporting, audit and archival, including the ability to perform joins with app-private data (like customer notes)
+ * Consumed (or spent) states represent ledger immutable state for the purpose of transaction reporting, audit and archival, including the ability to perform joins with app-private data (like customer notes).
+ * Observed states are those which are of interest to the node owner, but they themselves cannot spend or evolve.

 By fungible we refer to assets of measurable quantity (eg. a cash currency, units of stock) which can be combined together to represent a single ledger state.

 .. note:: Generally nodes do not retain states that the node owner is not a participant of, in order to avoid storing states unnecessarily.
-This behaviour can be overriden when recording transactions by specifying `StatesToRecord.ALL_VISIBLE` in the function call parameters.
+This behaviour can be overriden either on a per-transaction or per-state basis.
+To override for a transaction, specify `StatesToRecord.ALL_VISIBLE` in the function call parameters when recording the transaction.
+   To override for a state, implement the ``ObservedState`` interface to indicate to the node that they are intended to be observed by parties who are not participants.
+See :doc:`api-states` for more information.

 Like with a cryptocurrency wallet, the Corda vault can create transactions that send value (eg. transfer of state) to someone else by combining fungible states and possibly adding a change output that makes the values balance (this